Flame Temperature Calculator

 Calculate the theoretical flame temperature based on the given percentages of CO, N2, and excess air.

-The theoretical flame temperature refers to the maximum temperature that can be achieved when a fuel reacts with an oxidizer (usually oxygen) in an ideal, adiabatic combustion process.
-This calculator estimates the flame temperature for a mixture of gases, such as carbon monoxide (CO) and nitrogen (N2), based on the composition of the gas and excess air.
+The theoretical flame temperature is the highest temperature achievable when a fuel burns with an oxidizer under ideal conditions, assuming no heat loss to the environment (adiabatic combustion).
+This calculator estimates the flame temperature for gas mixtures such as carbon monoxide (CO) and nitrogen (N₂), based on the mixture composition and the amount of excess air supplied.

-CO Percentage (%): Enter the percentage of carbon monoxide (CO) in the fuel mixture.
+CO Percentage (%): Enter the portion of carbon monoxide in the fuel mixture.

-N2 Percentage (%): Enter the percentage of nitrogen (N2) in the fuel mixture.
-This value should be complementary to the CO percentage and typically adds up to 100% for a binary mixture.
+N₂ Percentage (%): Enter the portion of nitrogen in the fuel mixture.
+For a two-component mixture, this value usually complements the CO percentage to total 100%.

-Excess Air (%): Enter the percentage of excess air used for combustion.
-A typical value is often 100% or more, where 100% excess air represents the theoretical amount of oxygen needed for complete combustion, and higher values indicate additional oxygen to ensure complete reaction.
+Excess Air (%): Input the percentage of excess air used in combustion.
+A value of 100% indicates the exact amount of oxygen needed for complete combustion.
+Higher values represent additional oxygen supplied to ensure full combustion.

 CO + 1/2 O₂ → CO₂

-The heat of reaction is calculated using the following equation:
+The heat released from the reaction is calculated as:

 ΔH_reaction = ΔH_f°(CO₂) - ΔH_f°(CO)